rcvink/feedback/README.md

 ## Getting started

-To develop with this app:
+This section assumed you have [Node.js](https://nodejs.org/en/) and [MongoDB](https://docs.mongodb.com/manual/installation/) installed on your machine.

+As a developer:
 1. `git clone` this repository.
 1. `cd` into the cloned directory.
 1. `npm install` to install dependencies.
-1. `sudo service mongod start` to start mongod.
+1. `sudo service mongodb start` to start mongo.
 1. `npm test` to run tests.
 1. `npm run lint` to lint source code.
-1. `npm start` to run the app on port 3000.
+1. `npm run devstart` to run the app on port 3000 in development mode, or `npm start` to run the app normally.
 1. navigate to `localhost:3000` in the browser to use locally hosted app.

 ## User stories